-- in this case the applicant was advised of issues after the initial site visit

-- in this case the applicant was afforded an opportunity to submit amendments to the scheme which addressed issues that had been identified - the application was considered and approved without delay
+- in this case the applicant was advised of issues after the initial site visit; and - in this case the applicant was afforded an opportunity to submit amendments to the scheme which addressed issues that had been identified.

-2 IN74 (Community Infrastructure Levy - Approval) Part 11 of the Planning Act 2008 and the Community Infrastructure Levy Regulations
+2. IN72 (Community Infrastructure Levy - Approval) Part 11 of the Planning Act 2008 and the Community Infrastructure Levy Regulations